dauwhe/epub31-bff/README.md

 JSON-LD provides an easy and standard way to extend existing JSON document: through the addition of a context, we can associate keys in a document to Linked Data elements from various vocabularies.

-EPUB BFF relies on JSON-LD to provide a context for the 'metadata' object of the manifest.
+EPUB BFF relies on JSON-LD to provide a context for the `metadata` object of the manifest.

 While JSON-LD is very flexible and allows the context to be defined in-line (local context) or referenced (URI), EPUB BFF restricts context definition strictly to references.